blateral/b.kit-prismic/README.md

 -   Run `yalc add <repository-name>` in target lokal repository to link library from yalc store.
 -   Use `yalc update` or `yalc update <repository-name>` to update all linked packages.
 -   use `yalc remove <repository-name>` to remove linked package.
+-   use `yarn --check-files` afterwards to install packages from npm

     Before each push to git `yalc check` performs a check to ensure that all linked packages are removed from package.json.
 To delete package linking from package.json but not from yalc.lock `yalc retreat [--all]` / `yalc restore`